“This post may contain affiliate links. Please read my disclosure for more info.

-When you’re doing physical exercise, you should drink before you’re thirsty because if you wait until you’re thirsty you’re already dehydrated.
-It’s too late.
+When you’re doing physical exercise, you should drink before you’re thirsty because if you wait until you’re thirsty it’s too late.
+You’re already dehydrated.
 And in your career, if you continually neglect your opportunities to recharge and renew yourself, you’ll pay the price mentally, emotionally and physically.

 Have you experienced a time where you recognized that you needed to make a change?
 What kind of change did you make?